 Once the VHD file is successfully compacted, copy the VHD file back to the original server and try to mount it.

 Trick #3 to Repair VHD File

 You can also use VHD Tool provided by Microsoft.
 It has an option to repair VHD file.
-Download the exe and run it as an administrator on your system with a command shown below:
+Download the executable file, and run it as an administrator on your system with a command shown below:

 VhdTool.exe /repair <BaseVhdFileName> <FirstSnapshotAVhdFileName> [/quiet]

 Trick #4 to Repair VHD File

 The Virtual Disk Recovery products range contains excellent recovery solutions which can repair corrupt Virtual disk files, such as VHD (Virtual Hard Disk), VHDX (Hyper-V Virtual hard disk) and VDI (Virtual Disk Image).
 Users are strongly recommended to download free demo version of these Virtual Disk Recovery software for free evaluation purpose.